-I present in this article a simple HAProxy configuration with functionality to balance dynamically the http traffic to set of containers associated to a swarm docker service.
+I present in this article a simple HAProxy configuration to balance dynamically the http traffic to set of containers associated to a swarm docker service.
 You can find the project at this git hub link: https://github.com/stefano-gristina/haproxy–swarm.

 The reason to make it cames from fact the the microservices should be stateless, and it should permit to scale up and down the swarm services without any service impact, but unfortunately this is not always true.
 Often it’s necessary to enable the sticky session for assigning a particular user to a backend server.